top of page

-Exploring Career Paths and Opportunities for Psychology Graduates in South Africa
+Career Opportunities for Psychology Graduates in South Africa

 Job Prospects and Growth in the Field of Psychology

 The job market for psychology graduates in South Africa is looking increasingly optimistic.
 The South African Board of Psychology reports a steady uptick in the number of registered psychologists.
-For instance, as of June 2017, there were just under 13,000 registered psychologists in the country, highlighting a growing profession (which indeed needs growth).
+For instance, as of June 2017, there were just under 13,000 registered psychologists in the country.
 This trend correlates with the emergence of numerous positions in related fields.

 For example, clinical psychologists can expect to find roles in hospitals or private practice, while those specializing in organizational psychology may be employed in human resources departments across various industries.
 Read our blog post: What Awaits HR Graduates In South Africa: Exploring Career Opportunities After Graduation - https://wix.to/w3C6E6o.